mjpernot/mysql-db-dump/README.md

 Create MySQL configuration file.
 Make the appropriate change to the environment.
   * Change these entries in the MySQL setup:
+  * Note:  May have to set host to "localhost" to use sockets properly when using SSL connections.
     - user = "USER"
     - japd = "PSWORD"
     - host = "SERVER_IP"